 The leper who approached Jesus for healing provides us a good example of how we, too, can come before Him for help.
 Martin Collins examines five vital character traits that we can learn to apply in seeking God's aid.

-Leprosy is a horrible, disfiguring disease, one that the ancients said could only be cured by an act of God Himself.
-Martin Collins shows that Jesus' healing of a leper manifested His divine power and mercy.
+Leprosy is a horrible disease, one that the ancients said could only be cured by God Himself.
+Jesus' healing of a leper manifested His divine power and mercy.